maxboeck/mxb/src/posts/emergency-site/2020-03-22-emergency-site.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Just received a shelter-in-place emergency alert with a web address for more information.
 Clicked the link.
 The site is down.
 All emergency sites should be static.</p>&mdash; Nicholas C. Zakas (@slicknet) <a href="https://twitter.com/slicknet/status/1239972949819404291?ref_src=twsrc%5Etfw">March 17, 2020</a></blockquote>

-To make things worse, natural desasters can damage local network infrastructure, sometimes leaving people with very poor mobile connections.
+To make things worse, natural desasters can also damage local network infrastructure, sometimes leaving people with very poor mobile connections.

 I've [written about](/blog/hurricane-web/) the practice of publishing minimal "text-only" versions of critical news websites before and I think it makes a lot of sense to rely on the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) for these things.
 When it comes to resilience, you just can't beat static HTML.